zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 - [MEMO: Test Time Robustness via Adaptation and Augmentation](https://arxiv.org/abs/2110.09506), Arxiv.
 - [MT3: Meta Test-Time Training for Self-Supervised Test-Time Adaption](https://proceedings.mlr.press/v151/bartler22a.html), AISTATS 2022.
 - [A Probabilistic Framework for Lifelong Test-Time Adaptation](https://arxiv.org/abs/2212.09713), Arxiv.
+- [Towards Stable Test-time Adaptation in Dynamic Wild World](https://openreview.net/forum?id=g2YraF75Tj), ICLR 2023.
+Replace BN by IN and GN.
+To deal with the collapse of IN and GN, remove the samples with large gradients based on the entropy; and use ahrpness aware cross-entropy loss.

 More insight of the fine-tuning based method.